 Orders, production and delivery of finished products are carried out as before.
 As always, we are also in constant contact with our network of suppliers and everyone is working as before.

 Nobody knows the future.
 However, one thing is certain – if production stops after it is restored – the waiting times will probably increase to several months.
-It is better that your order is higher in this queue, right?
+It is Better if your order is higher in the queue, right?